architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 - `_doc(thing[, callback]) → [Promise]`
   - An instance of [`AWS.DynamoDB.DocumentClient`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html)

 > The generated client is facade for <code>AWS.DynamoDB.DocumentClient</code>.
 The `delete` and `get` methods take a single parameter that is passed on to the `params.Key` attribute in the corresponding <code>DocumentClient</code> method.
 The `put` method takes a single parameter that is passed on as the `params.Item` attribute in the <code>DocumentClient.put</code> method.
-The `query`, `scan`, and `update` methods simply pass the `params` argument with the `TableName` parameter prepopulated. <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html" target=blank>See the official DynamoDB documentation for all available parameters.</a>
+The `query`, `scan`, and `update` methods simply pass the `params` argument with the `TableName` parameter prepopulated.
+[See the official DynamoDB documentation for all available parameters](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).

 ##### Examples